 Sometimes the strips are snuggled up between buildings and it is really difficult to notice them.
 This one was hiding behind the scaffolding.
-Mural shows St. Peter watering a cannabis plant while a bunch of uncontrollable angels trouble around.
+The Mural shows St. Peter watering a cannabis plant while a bunch of uncontrollable angels troubling around.

-There was a construction work and we were having a look at work and found this mural peeking.
-The Mural is about Jeune Albert a kiddish naughty young boy reading a detective story from the famous “Série Noire” series while waiting for the tram.
+There was a construction work going on and we were having a look at work and found this mural peeking.
+The Mural of young Jeune Albert by Yves Chaland depicts Jeune Albert as a kiddish naughty young boy reading a detective story from the famous “Série Noire” series while waiting for the tram.

-Just a couple of steps from the infamous Mannekin Pis we bumped into the comic hero himself.
+Just a couple of steps from the famous Manneken Pis we bumped into the comic hero himself.
 Tintin.
-Tintin, his dog Snowy and his friend Captain Haddock were busy with their adventure from The Calculus Affair – the eighteenth album in the series.
+Tintin, his dog Snowy, and his friend Captain Haddock were busy with their adventure from The Calculus Affair – the eighteenth album in the series.